-The December 31, 2015 valuation was based upon assumptions that were recommended in connection with a 2013 study of System experience.
+The December 31, 2016 valuation was based upon assumptions that were recommended in connection with a 2013 study of System experience.
 Future actuarial measurements may differ significantly from those presented in the annual valuations due to such factors as experience differing from that anticipated by actuarial assumptions, changes in plan provisions, actuarial assumptions/methods or applicable law.
 Due to the limited scope of the assignment, we did not perform an analysis of the potential range of future measurements.

-Based upon the results of the December 31, 2015 valuation, we are pleased to report to the Board that the Retirement System is meeting its basic financial objective and continues to operate in accordance with actuarial principles of level percent of payroll financing.
-All calculations have been made in conformity with generally accepted actuarial principles and practices, and with the Actuarial Standards of Practice issued by the Actuarial Standards Board.
+Based upon the results of the December 31, 2016 valuation, we are pleased to report to the Board that the Retirement System is meeting its basic financial objective and continues to operate in accordance with actuarial principles of level percent of payroll financing.
+All calculations have been made in conformity with generally accepted actuarial principles and practices, and with the Actuarial Standards of Practice (ASOP) issued by the Actuarial Standards Board.
+The assumptions and methods used for funding purposes meet the parameters set by the ASOPs.
 The signing actuaries are independent of the plan sponsor.
 Louise Gates and Mark Buis are Members of the American Academy of Actuaries (MAAA), and meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinions contained herein.